helrond/clbsj.org/_posts/2021-01-21-scholar-activist-encounter-dong-hyeon-jeong-and-nicholas-johnson.md

 series: scholar-activist-encounters
 published: true
 time: '7:30pm Eastern Time'
-title: 'Dong Hyeon Jeong and Nicholas Johnson'
+title: Dong Hyeon Jeong and Nicholas Johnson
 description: >-
   In this session, CLBSJ Board Chair Nicholas Johnson will be joined by Korean-Filipino New Testament scholar Dong Hyeon Jeong to discuss their commitment to a pedagogy and an evangelism that is intersectional, liberating, critical, and de/re-constructive.
+vimeo_id: 581193315/0f19dbd10d
 ---
 In this session, CLBSJ Board Chair Nicholas Johnson will be joined by Korean-Filipino New Testament scholar Dong Hyeon Jeong for an